'Verified' Is Now a Derogatory Term on Twitter

 Wake me up if these people ever do anything interesting with this attitude.
 Something interesting means "more than dismissive or disprespectful attitudes"---those are a dime a dozen on the internet.

-Twitters "liberal bias" is hardly a perception (Score:2)
+Twitters "liberal bias" is hardly a perception (Score:3)

 They drank the social justice kool-aid a while back.
 And that group of "the left" has managed to steal the "liberal" label somehow.